18th-century London: Crime and law enforcement

 Armed robbery was particularly common in London, either by highwaymen (on horseback) or footpads (on foot).
-One gang, run by a man called Obadiah Lemon, used fishing hoods to steal hats and wigs through open coach windows, or leapt on top and cut through the roof.
+One gang, run by a man called Obadiah Lemon, used fishing hooks to steal hats and wigs through open coach windows, or leapt on top and cut through the roof.
 George III himself was robbed of his shoe buckles and spare change while walking in Kensington Gardens.
 During the 1750s, several outyling towns in London's suburbs organised their own guard patrols to combat robbers on their roads.
 For example, Blackheath residents offered rewards for information on highwaymen in 1753, and Kentish Town inhabitants paid to hire guards in 1756.